-In essence: If a bottle contains only Malt whiskey from only one distillery… it is “Single Malt”.
-If a bottle has Malt and Grain whiskeys from different distilleries… it is a blend.
+In essence: if a bottle contains only malt whiskey from only one distillery, it is a ‘single-malt.’
+But if a bottle has malt and grain whiskeys from different distilleries, it is known as a blended whiskey.
 That’s the simple explanation.

-Made from 100% barley, Malt Whiskey is distilled twice.
-The first distillation is old fashioned boiling, of the liquid to remove impurities and results in a liquid with 20% alcohol.
-The second distillation occurs in a spirits still to ensure the product is of premium quality.
+Made from 100% malted (ground) barley, malt whiskey is twice distilled.
+The first distillation process is an old fashioned boiling-off of the liquid to remove impurities, and results in a liquid with around 20% alcohol.
+The second distillation occurs in a spirits still to ensure the product of a premium quality product.
 The alcohol content at the completion of this process is 60-75%.
-(Yes, it is then diluted, but taking the alcohol content to this level is the reason Malt Whiskey’s are superior).
+(Yes, it is then diluted, but taking the alcohol content to this level initially is one of the reasons why malt whiskeys are considered superior).

 Which is better?

 As you can see, malt whiskey is more localised, focussed, refined and (many would say) superior product, made from only one type of grain & twice distilled, while grain whiskey can be made from a range of grains from different origins and its single distillation process creates less complexity and intensity of flavour.

 Although a single-malt whiskey is probably the more traditional ‘Scotch,’ it commonly has stronger flavours from the malt (like tobacco, smoke, sour cherries, wood, leather or citrus) that are not exactly ‘easy-drinking’ for many people.
 And even blended Scotch malt whiskeys can vary dramatically in flavour from different growing regions, different grains, different distilleries and different recipes.